Poisoning Prevention in Federated Learning and Differential Privacy via Stateful Proofs of Execution: System Model and Assumptions

 We also assume \adv has full control over the communication channel between \dev and \opr.
 They may perform any network-based attacks, e.g., reading, modifying, replaying, or dropping any message sent from/to \dev.

+Further, we consider \adv to be adaptive~\cite{tramer2020adaptive}, i.e., it is aware of the algorithm and all the specifics of the protocol executed between \vrf and \prv.
+As a result, \adv is allowed to modify its attack strategy by modifying \dev's software state (except for hardware-enforced protections) and the communication between \vrf and \prv to attempt to circumvent the proposed defense.

 Finally, in line with the standard LDP and FL \adv models, we also consider the possibility of malicious \vrf.
-In the latter, \adv's goal is to learn sensitive data on \dev, which could be accomplished by exploiting weaknesses in the underlying data collection scheme.
+In the latter, \adv's goal is to learn sensitive data on \dev while executing the protocol.